interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

 .. todo:: Insert link to BTC-Relay to get Bitcoin data.

-.. todo:: What happends if the Vault goes into buffered collateral/liquidation at this point?
+.. todo:: What happens if the Vault goes into buffered collateral/liquidation at this point?

 1. The Requester prepares the inputs and calls the ``issue`` function.